 This “I’m not worthy” belief creates stories that hook us into a mad insanity.
 There are stories about how our actions are causing other people strife, otherwise known as guilt.
 And there are heavier stories about how our very being is harmful to others, otherwise known as shame.
 So, guilt and shame are both coming from our deep subconscious belief that we are in fact “not worthy,” and the surface activity of our lives is filled with striving so we can measure up to some semblance of perfection.

 Striving is profoundly stressful and uncomfortable, yet it is not always obvious to us.
 This is in part because it is a subtle energy source, driving us 24/7.
 The constantness and consistency of this energy makes us a little numb to the discomfort of it.
-It’s when that energy cranks into overgear and we suddenly find ourselves acting out an obsessive-compulsive drive for “perfection” that we can wake up to how heavy, painful, and uncomfortable it really is.
+It’s only when that energy cranks into overgear and we suddenly feel an all out panic that we wake up to how heavy and uncomfortable it is.